For DonorsFor Applicants

 Education

-The scholarship application process for education majors often asks that its applicant submit essays.
-A major part of teaching is communication and dedication, so scholarship providers seek to use essays to ensure that the winner of the scholarship is in fact the right choice.
+The scholarship application process for education majors often requires applicants to submit essays.
+A major part of teaching is communication and dedication, so scholarship providers seek to use essays to ensure that the winner of the scholarship is, in fact, the right choice.

 Engineering